-So, let me translate this into plain English…If your dream tonight is related to the fact that somebody hurt your feelings today and that you stood there not saying even one word about how it made you feel….
-You didn’t speak up for yourself AT ALL.
-You stood there and “took it”, don’t be surprised if you go to sleep tonight and the person who you associate as having the biggest, most assertive mouth in the world, appears in your dream!
+Let me translate this into plain English.
+Let us propose your dream tonight was triggered by the fact that somebody hurt your feelings today but you stood there not saying even one word about how it made you feel.
+You didn’t speak up for yourself at all.
+Well, don’t be surprised if you go to sleep tonight and the person who you associate with as having the most assertive personality appears in your dream.

-And the solution?
-Well we don’t change our behaviours overnight.
-It does take a little work….but if you’re someone who has difficulty expressing yourself, you dreaming about a very assertive person is your subconscious’ way of tapping you in to the potential you have to speak up!
+If that happens, we would be looking at a polarity.
+The very assertive person you dreamed about is the antithesis of how you behaved when someone was rude to you today.
+As for the solution, we don’t change our behaviours overnight.
+It does take a little work, but if you’re someone who has difficulty expressing yourself, you dreaming about that very assertive person is your unconscious’ way of tapping you in to the potential you have to speak up!
 You’re not going to turn into that personality type overnight, but the polarity can help you reach towards more of a balance.
 Maybe the dream will even inspire you to speak up say, just a little!

 In his Interpretation Of Dreams I love that Freud said, “Dreams are quite incapable of expressing the alternative ‘either – or; it is their custom to take both members of this alternative into the same context, as though they had an equal right to be there.”

-So when you are trying to say to yourself either I’m going to say nothing or I’m going to blast that person, your subconscious brings people (or a plot) that create a polarity.
+So when you are trying to say to yourself either I’m going to say nothing or I’m going to blast that person, your unconscious brings people (or a plot) that create a polarity.
 And hopefully, the solution lies somewhere in the middle of the two.

 Harriet dreamed her brother-in-law was murdered.
 In waking life, he had just telephoned the day before.
 Actually, she almost didn’t answer the phone when he called because she was busy.
 Now, in the dream, Harriet felt so relieved that she had spoken to him.
-“If I had not taken the call, she said, I would have felt so guilty!”
+“If I had not taken the call”, she said, “I would have felt so guilty!”

 (This dream was a day or two after Mike Tyson had bitten someone’s ear off.
 In the dream, he was the murderer.)
 Her brother-in-law’s wife had to tell their mother the sad news.

-She described his wife as easy going and carefree.
-“She is more loose and relaxed.
+Asked about his wife, Harriet offered, “She’s more easy going and carefree, loose and relaxed.
 She keeps her house messy.”
 Already, we see two polarities present themselves.
 One is of “panic” versus “relief” and the other is “orderly” versus “messy”.

 The dream was about Harriet’s husband’s recent decision to move to downtown Seattle, Washington, from their home in rural Maine.

 On the one hand, Harriet felt “relieved” to move back to city life, after being bored where they lived.
-Then again, “panic” was setting in because, like her brother-in-law’s wife, her house was in a state of “disorganization”.
+Then again, “panic” was setting in because, like her brother-in-law’s wife, Harriet’s house was in a state of “disorganization”.
 She felt panic because the move was coming up very quickly.

-Here is how I illustrate polarities.
+When mapping a dream, here is how I illustrate polarities: